PyDofus/d3-ts-renderer/README.md

 ### Live extract (on-the-fly, dev only)

-`live_extract.py` is a small FastAPI app that extracts bones and skins on demand from a local Dofus install.
-Combined with the `LE` loader strategy it removes the upfront extract step — useful during development.
+`live_extract.py` is a small FastAPI app that extracts bones, skins, and data on demand from a local Dofus install.
+Combined with the `LE` loader strategy it removes the upfront extract step.

-Start the server (point `game_path` at your Dofus install root) You can pass it inline or use a .env file if you prefer:
+Start the server

 ```bash
 game_path=/path/to/dofus_unity npm run liveExtract
 ```

+`game_path` point at your Dofus install root.
+You can pass it with .env file if you prefer:

 Any FastAPI flag can be forwarded after `--`: